-After staying awake the entire night, it is generally recommended to sleep for several hours and daven at the usual time, in order to focus on one's davening at the usual unhurried pace.
+After staying awake the entire night, it is generally recommended to sleep for several hours and daven at the usual time, in order to daven with proper focus and without rushing.

-Since B'dieved one fulfils his obligation when reciting the daytime Shema immediately after dawn, it is worthwhile to recite it then, with the intention that he thereby fulfils his obligation only if he neglects to do so at the ideal time.
+Since B'dieved one fulfils his obligation when reciting the daytime Shema immediately after dawn, it is worthwhile to recite it then, with the intention that he thereby fulfils his obligation only if he fails to recite it later at the proper time.